Find your danger!

 We acknowledge the Gadigal people of the Eora Nation - the custodians of the country in which we meet - and acknowledge their Elders, past and present.

-What is a festival of dangerous ideas?
+What is festival of dangerous ideas?

 History

-Across 11 festivals and counting, FODI has had local and international experts from a diverse range of disciplines take to the stage to bring to light different perspectives on the most divisive issues we face.
+Across 12 festivals and counting, Festival of Dangerous Ideas has had local and international experts from a diverse range of disciplines take to the stage to bring to light different perspectives on the most divisive issues we face.

 Timeline